Upon completion of this chapter, the learner should be able to:

 Areas of the Motor Cortex

 This brief review of the motor components of the nervous system is only meant to emphasize key neurological concepts for the clinical neuromotor examination.
 The motor cortex, with a key role in voluntary movement, includes three portions: the primary, premotor, and supplemental areas.
 The primary motor cortex, located in the most posterior gyrus of the frontal lobe (precentral gyrus), houses a representation of the different muscle groups of the body organized regionally (Figure 6-1A: Where Is It?).
 The specific organization of the primary motor cortex is known as the motor homunculus and illustrates the idea that body regions over which the brain exerts more motor control, including hands and face, are represented as shown in the right half (motor cortex) of Figure 6-1B by disproportionately larger areas of cortex.
 Areas with less motor control are disproportionately smaller in the homunculus.
-A larger representation in the homunculus shape, with a larger number of cortex cells, allows for more selective activation of motor units because there ...
+A larger representation in the homunculus shape, with a larger number of cortex cells, allows for more selective activation of ...